Zapca/Image-colorization-using-GAN/README.md

 The model files (*.h5) are not included in this repository due to GitHub's file size limitations.
 To use this project, you need to:

-1. Download the model files from [link](https://www.kaggle.com/code/shiratorizawa/pix2pix-gan-for-image-colourisation/output)
+1. Download the model weights from [link](https://www.kaggle.com/code/shiratorizawa/pix2pix-gan-for-image-colourisation/output)
 2. Place the downloaded files in the `results` directory:
    - `gen0.h5` - The generator model
    - `dis0.h5` - The discriminator model